Hmaghsoumi/Lane-Detection-and-Tracking-Datasets/README.md

-# Lane Detection and Tracking Datasets: A Comprehensive Study and Evaluation Using a Novel "Dataset Scenario Detector" Application
+# Lane Detection and Tracking Datasets: Efficient Investigation and New Measurement by a Novel "Dataset Scenario Detector" Application

 This paper is submitted to the "IEEE Transactions on Instrumentation and Measurement".